microsoft/msticpy/docs/source/data_acquisition/WritingADataProvider.rst

 A data provider lets you query data from a notebook in a standardized way.
-Before reading further you should familiarize yourself with how the data providers work from the
-`Querying and Importing Data <https://msticpy.readthedocs.io/DataAcquisition.html>`_ section of the MSTICPy documentation.
+Before reading further you should familiarize yourself with how the data providers work from the :doc:`Querying and Importing Data <../DataAcquisition>` section of the MSTICPy documentation.

 The term provider is more a concept than defining a single piece of code.